fubark/cyber/docs/docs.md

 -- Inserting a value at an index. list.insert(1, 345)

--- Get the size.
+-- Get the length.
-print list.size()  -- Prints '2'
+print list.len()  -- Prints '2'

 -- Sort the list in place.
 list.sort((a, b) => a < b)